TrustTheVote-Project/VTP-RCV-demo/docs/DesignNotes.md

 1. Install the VTP software (connected to the internet)
     - pull data and environment
+    - this happens at home at not necessarily at the demo location

 2. Initialize the polling center/demo hardware (air gapped with the internet):
+    - power on the devices (laptop and firewall/router/AP)
     - run a setup-vtp-demo from scratch into a new directory location
     - start the web server with client connections denied
     - test the web server